UNITAR Regional Training Programme to Enhance Conflict Prevention and Peacemaking in Africa

 Africa continues to be affected by conflicts which are undermining efforts to bring about sustainable development.
-This programme was developed to increase the number of governmental and non-governmental officials in Africa trained in conflict analysis, negotiation and mediation skills.
+This programme was developed to increase the number of governmental and non-governmental officials in Africa trained in conflict analysis, negotiation, mediation and reconciliation skills.
 It was developed as an extension of the Fellowship Programme with a specific focus on Africa.

 The programme provides training for officials from Foreign Ministries, as well as from Offices of the President and Prime Ministers of African states.
 Participants are also selected from regional and sub-regional organizations, from AU and UN peace missions and from non-governmental organizations working in the field of peacemaking in Africa.
-The programme, now in its fifteenth year, places an emphasis on the challenges that African policy-makers face in their efforts to assess, prevent, and respond to conflicts on the continent.
+The programme, now in its sixteenth year, places an emphasis on the challenges that African policy-makers face in their efforts to assess, prevent, and respond to conflicts on the continent.
 It is designed to strengthen the coordination and collaboration among actors and institutions and to provide a cadre of persons who could be called upon to use their skills to assist peace operations in Africa.
 The next regional training programme is planned for end of 2017/first quarter of 2018.

 Photo: Participants, resource persons and UNITAR staff at the Regional Training Programme to Enhance Conflict Prevention and Peacemaking in Africa